qm2/gpress/README.md

 ```
 ./gpress -q -range 10000 100000 1
 ```
-The retrieved information is stored named range.gtf in current folder.
+The retrieved information is stored named range.gtf in root folder.

 5. To compress and link the expression file,
 ```